Trump says Iranian leadership 'wants to meet'

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: President Donald Trump on Thursday said he believes that Iran´s leadership wants a meeting, adding to expectations that he is trying to arrange a summit with his Iranian counterpart at the upcoming UN assembly.
+Washington: President Donald Trump said he believes that Iran´s leadership wants to talk, adding to expectations that he is trying to arrange a summit with his Iranian counterpart at the upcoming UN assembly.

 "I can tell you that Iran wants to meet," he told reporters at the White House.